 Gaiola Beach

-From the historical centre cut by Spaccanapoli with the bell tower of Santa Chiara, the Centro Direzionale with its skyscrapers, the hill of Capodimonte, to the seafront with its port and above which towers His Majesty Vesuvius.
-Whether you are alone or in the company of your partner, you cannot avoid taking one of the most romantic and evocative photos the city can offer you from here!
+Whether you are alone or in the company of your partner, you cannot avoid taking one of the most romantic and evocative photos that the city can give you from up here!

-And we cannot end our tour of Naples' most Instagrammable places if not with Capodimonte, Via Ottaviano Morisani to be exact.
+And we cannot end our tour of Naples' most Instagrammable places in Naples in 2025, if not with Capodimonte, more precisely Via Ottaviano Morisani.
 From this hilly area there is the highest perspective from which to admire the city.
 It feels like you literally have Naples under your feet!